bmcda37/IndependentResearch-SIEM/single-node/README.md

+# My Changes
+Note these are not the original configuration of yml files from Wazuh.
+I customized the scripts to work for my home lab.
+I added the agent.conf file and the insert within the file.
+Within the Wazuh_Cluster.conf file, I added the vulnerability scanning configuration which is outlined in my Wazuh README.md explaining the steps I took and reasoning behind each step.
+Within the docker-compose.yml file I added the configurations for my twinggate connector which utilizes ZTNO which allows me to access my Wazuh Cluster remotely.

 # Deploy Wazuh using Docker for single-node configuration

 This deployment is defined in the `docker-compose.yml` file with one Wazuh manager container, one Wazuh indexer container, and one Wazuh dashboard container.
 It can be deployed by following these steps: